 Toyama Prefectural Library, Prefectural library in Toyama, Japan

-The library holds tourism guides from 108 different countries, contributed directly by embassies in Japan.
-This unusual collection provides detailed travel information about destinations around the world.
+The library holds a collection of tourism guides from 108 countries, contributed directly by embassies based in Japan.
+This kind of collection is unusual for a public library and makes the place a starting point for researching travel destinations around the world.

 The community of curious travelers